HumayunKabir1981/B13-A7-keen-keeper-hk/README.md

 # Name of my project: B13-A7-keen-keeper-hk

 # A short description:
-### Keen Keeper is a React-based relationship management and interaction tracking application.
-### It helps users keep track of friends, log interactions (Call, Text, Video), and visualize relationship activity through analytics and timeline features.
+### Keen Keeper is a React-based relationship management and interaction tracking application.It helps users keep track of friends, log interactions (Call, Text, Video), and visualize relationship activity through analytics and timeline features.

 #Technologies you used: